vloschiavo/ZTP/README.md

 Devices".

 Thank you Jeremy Schulman for the inspiration.
-See his work here: https://github.com/jeremyschulman/NCE
+See his work here: https://github.com/jeremyschulman/NCE Thanks to Sachin for your help working through the flow.

 This is an extension to Juniper's basic ZTP. http://www.juniper.net/techpubs/en_US/junos13.3/topics/task/configuration/software-image-and-configuration-automatic-provisioning-confguring.html